 Tip # 10

 Do your research before you travel anywhere.
 If you don't know how expensive a city is, you will find yourself running low on funds very quickly.
 Be wise, budget yourself.
-Also research New York city before visiting..it is nothing like the movies or the tv show sex in the city.
+Also research New York city before (URL HIDDEN) is nothing like the movies or the tv show sex in the city.
 NYC is expensive and can be very stressful if you have no idea what you are getting into.
 The best way to enjoy the city and I mean any city in the world is to research and learn about your option.
 Also connecting with a native of the city you visit allows you to navigate better

 Remember to book as soon as you can, cause good deals get taken right away.
-Especially in NYC when the rents are very high..